altmp/altv-docs/articles/configs/server.md

 # Obfuscate resource names
 hashClientResourceName = true

-# extend gta pool sizes
+# Configure GTA game pool sizes to extend them.
+These game pools define the limits of certain aspects in the game, extending them can and will cause stability + performance issues.
+Please test changes carefully.
+# See this article for a complete list of game pools: https://docs.altv.mp/gta/articles/tutorials/overwrite_gameconfig.html
 [pools]
-"DrawableStore" = 240420
+"DrawableStore" = 240420 # Example of raised DrawableStore pool

 # Profiling entity creation, systems like streaming etc
 [worldProfiler]